wchen342/ungoogled-chromium-android/README.md

 * For reporting and contacting, see [SUPPORT](SUPPORT.md)
 * This project is still in its early stage, so contributions are welcomed.
 Currently, the major task is to remove proprietary Google dependencies.

+## Extensions

+*Note: the Extension-support version is highly experimental and unstable.
+Only use it if you want to help testing, or you know what you are doing!
+I will not be responsible for any loss or damage caused.*

+Only loading unpacked `crx` is tested.
+The extensions are likely not fully functional yet.

+Currently only `Android 5.1+` is supported.
+More will come in the future.

+To install extensions:
+1. Download extension following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
+2. Extract the `crx` file into a folder with`unzip`/`7z` and copy the folder to your device.
+Make sure you have read access to that folder.
+3. Open "chrome://extensions/" and enable Developer mode, refresh.
+4. Click `Load unpacked` and select the folder you copied.
+Notice that Android has two file selections, one for selecting files and one for selecting folders.
+Make sure you use the right one.
+5. Refresh and you shall see the extension in the list.

 ## F-droid Repository